OskarStark/enum-helper/README.md

-# trimmed-non-empty-string
+# enum-helper

-This library provides a value object which ensures a trimmed non empty string.
+This library provides helpers for several enum operations:
+ * compare
+ * to array

+It also provides an abstract `EnumTestCase`.

 [![CI][ci_badge]][ci_link]

 ## Installation

 ```
-composer require oskarstark/trimmed-non-empty-string
+composer require oskarstark/enum-helper
 ```

 ## Usage